 La Closerie des Lilas

-There Hemingway would explore to experience nature in the city.
-When his family was wanting for the money, he would sometimes hunt pigeons in the Jardin du Luxembourg, snapping their necks and hiding their bodies in his son’s pram.
-You don’t have to stalk pigeons to experience the Jardin du Luxembourg, however.
-Stroll around the grounds (it’s the second largest public park in Paris) and admire the shaded alleys and fountains, or visit the Luxembourg Palace which is today houses the French Senate.
+According to one rumor when family needed money, writer would sometimes hunt pigeons in the Luxembourg Gardens, snapping their necks and hiding their bodies in his son’s pram.
+You don’t have to stalk pigeons to experience the Luxembourg Gardens.
+But stroll around the grounds (it’s the second largest public park in Paris) and admire the shaded alleys and fountains, or visit the Luxembourg Palace housing the French Senate.

 Shakespeare and Company

-It was one of the bars Hemingway frequented, near the Paris Opera.
-This place served as a meeting place for expatriates in the city.
-The bar itself came from a Manhattan bar that Harry’s original owner, jockey Tod Sloan, had owned previously.
+It was also one of the bars Hemingway frequented, near the Paris Opera.
+The place served as a meeting place for expatriates in the city.
+The bar itself came from a Manhattan bar that Harry’s original owner, jockey Tod Sloan had owned previously.